 In fact studies on some of the most athletic, show neck changes in images, with degeneration.
 All had no symptoms of neck pain.
 With poor positive predictive value, and a large number of false positive cases.

-Osteopathy has research data that shows that neck pain is a common presenting issue, for people seeking osteopathic assistance, showing very positive outcomes and satisfaction levels.
+Osteopathy and the use of osteopathic manipulative medicine has research data that shows that neck pain is a common presenting issue, for people seeking osteopathic assistance, showing very positive outcomes and satisfaction levels.

 Exercise therapy has been shown in research to reduce neck pain symptoms, and help restore normal daily activity.
 More importantly, it seems to have a preventative role.